ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-license.md

 **Parameters**

 `[in] license` The license key.
-`[in, out] verificationDelegate` The listener that handles callback when the license server returns.
+`[in, out] verificationDelegate` The listener that handles callback when the license verification message is returned by the license server.
 See also [`DBRLicenseVerificationListener`](protocol-dbrlicenseverificationlistener.md).

 **Return Value**